 This 1903 book is solidly bound in wine colored cloth with gold typography.
 The series name is included on the book spine.

 The book does not incorporate a half-title page.
-An illustration, the only in the book, faces the title page, separated by a sheet of bound in page of tissue.
+An illustration, the only in the book, faces the title page, separated by a bound-in page of tissue.

 The title page:

 There is no copyright indication nor date in the book itself.

 The rear of the book includes a blurb for the series, as well as a six-page listing of titles in the series.

 Of the two jackets I have seen from this era of the series, I believe the white jacket is the earlier one.
 It includes a rather elaborate logo for the series but is otherwise commonly designed for the series.

 An advertisement for the series is included on the rear of the jacket.

 The bindings are cloth, maroon with gold stamping.
 The name of the series is included on the spine, but nowhere else in the book.